-Major Industries in Mexico: Understanding the Top 3 Manufacturing Sectors in Mexico
+Major Industries in Mexico: The Top 3 Manufacturing Sectors in Mexico

 Industry #1: Automotive Manufacturing